15chrjef/mobileHackerNews/README.md

-# mobileHackerNews
+# tabNavigationExample
-remake of hackernews for mobile and built with React Native
+A informal template for building apps with React Native and Exponent's tab navigation.